Overview

 |---|---|

 | outstanding_principal | $0.00 Given original_transaction_id of txn_1 was provided, Lead is able to attribute this and bring down the receivables created to $0.
-If no original_transaction_id is created, we won’t be able to attribute refund accordingly. |
+If you do not provide an original_transaction_id, Lead cannot attribute the refund accordingly. |

 | settled_transactions_amount | $0.00 Refund is the only transaction type that will be net settled with Lead. |